ericzrinsky/discogs/case_study.md

 The "new_artists" table is now ready to accept data.

 Return to the "SQL Editor."
 Tweak the code to include an "EXCEPT" parameter that evaluates when an artist name in the "Artist" column is found in the "eric_records" table and comparison table.
-This comparison and exclusion process repeats with each subsequent table.
+This comparison and exclusion process repeats with each subsequent record collection table.
 To make things a little more interesting, we will also add a "WHERE" parameter to each comparison to only consider vinyl records (and their associated artist) released after 2010.
 Finally, we'll insert all of the results into the "new_artists" table.

 Paste the code below into the "SQL Editor":